Migrating from Other Languages

 }

-From then on, you can import any neigboring code files for use as modules.
+You can import neigboring code files as modules.

-Note: In Horse64, regular code can't be outside a func like it could in Python, Javascript, or Lua.
+Note: In Horse64, regular code can't be outside a func like it might be in Python, Javascript, or Lua.

 Running a program